-The results of PG&E's procurement, as submitted through this advice letter, consist of ten (10) agreements with resources within its portfolio for incremental energy supply.
-The final executed agreements can be found in Confidential Appendices A - J, and an additional description of agreement terms can be found in Confidential Appendix K.
+The results of PG&E's procurement, as submitted through this advice letter, consist of two (2) agreements resulting from PG&E's Expedited Procurement for Firm Forward Imported Energy for summer 2021.
+The final executed agreements can be found in Confidential Appendices A - B, and an additional description of agreement terms can be found in Confidential Appendix C.